Jeziorlca/ElvUi-updater/README.md

 # ElvUi-updater
-My first project.

 A small python program that will check and update ElvUi (WorldOfWarcraft addon)

 Install required libraries:
 pip install requests